abovethefray/klaviyo-signup-block-for-adobe-commerce-storefront/README.md

 6. publish the page and test storefront

 > [!NOTE]
-> If you localhost is not secured (http://localhost:300/) form submit will not work.
+> If your localhost is not secured (http://localhost:3000/) form submit will not work.